I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 Reconsideration Appeal

-If your application for EI sickness benefits is denied, you have the right to request a reconsideration appeal.
+If your application for EI sickness benefits is denied, you can request a reconsideration appeal.
 You have a 30-day deadline to request a reconsideration appeal.
-You request the appeal by submitting a “Request for Reconsideration of an Employment Insurance (EI) Decision” form either online or in person at any Service Canada centre (Download).
+You request the appeal by submitting a “Request for Reconsideration of an Employment Insurance (EI) Decision” form either online or in person at any Service Canada Centre (Download).

 Social Security Tribunal (General Division)